-The best watercolour paper is crucial because it needs to hold up against wet media.
-For this, it needs to be hardy but also needs to allow the colour to shine brightly.
-Low-quality watercolour paper may be too thin and rumple under the water, with the colour pooling unevenly as a result.
+If you're painting in watercolours, having the best watercolour paper is crucial because it needs to hold up and not curl when it gets wet.
+It also needs to allow the colour to shine brightly.
+Low-quality watercolour paper can be too thin and can rumple under the water, with the colour pooling unevenly as a result.

 Usually, you'll want heavyweight paper (around 300gsm/140lb), although speciality or student paper will often be lighter.
 While they're formulated for watercolours, the best watercolour paper can also be used for other techniques, especially water-based media like the best watercolour pencils.